stgl/pymccrgb/docs/source/index.rst

 pymccrgb: Classifying point clouds with color features
 ======================================================

-pymccrgb is a Python package for curvature- and color-based point classification.
+``pymccrgb`` is a Python package for curvature- and color-based point classification.

-It provides Python interfaces to the multiscale curvature classification algorithm (MCC; Evans and Hudak, 2007) and a supervised extension to MCC, MCC-RGB, that uses point colors.
+It provides Python interfaces to the multiscale curvature classification algorithm (MCC; `Evans and Hudak, 2007 `<https://sourceforge.net/p/mcclidar/wiki/Home/>`_) and a supervised extension to MCC, MCC-RGB, that uses point colors.
 It supports lidar data, photogrammetric point clouds, or other 3D point data in text (CSV) and LAS/LAZ formats.

+Evans, J. S., & Hudak, A. T. 2007.
+A multiscale curvature algorithm for classifying discrete return LiDAR in forested environments.
+IEEE Transactions on Geoscience and Remote Sensing, 45(4), 1029-1038 `doi <https://doi.org/10.1109/TGRS.2006.890412>`_

 .. toctree::
    :maxdepth: 1